csc-training/summerschool-climate-weather/visualization/docs/01_visualization.md

 * A 2.5 km resolution simulation has about 320 Mio grid cells per layer.
 * Things evolve over time - how do you look at 100 years of simulation?

+# Image and data resolution

+* One standard plot is about 1000x500 pixels
+* 5 km output is 20 000 000 pixels
+* Need about 2.5% of the data for a global map
+* Dataset hierarchies with decreasing resolutions minimize time to plot.

 # What are key variables you would look at?
 At what frequency / averaging?

 # Loading data with xarray and intake catalogs